amrobbins/Thor/docs/design/ragged_row_partition_runtime.md

 Current implementations may temporarily perform broader sanitation while the consumer-responsibility cleanup is staged.
 That behavior is incidental and is deliberately not part of the public or internal semantic contract.
 Tests therefore compare logical prefixes and poison inactive capacity rather than asserting tail bytes.

-The legacy flattened `map<string, Tensor>` submission surface cannot represent the logical ragged boundary contract and is rejected for stamped networks with `RaggedNetworkInput`s.
-Submit a `Batch` containing `RaggedTensor` entries instead.
+The legacy flattened `map<string, Tensor>` submission surface cannot represent a partition-owning logical ragged boundary and is rejected for stamped networks with such `RaggedNetworkInput`s.
+Submit a `Batch` containing `RaggedTensor` entries for partition owners.
+Shared-partition logical inputs may contribute packed `Tensor` values in that same `Batch` because their row partition is supplied by the referenced owner.

 ## Expression execution